What Is The Standard Of Review For A Motion To Dismiss In The United States District Courts In The Fourth Circuit?

 Frequently, when a Plaintiff files a Complaint, a Defendant will respond with a Motion to Dismiss, instead of an Answer.
 Essentially, the Motion to Dismiss says that even if everything stated in the Complaint is true, it still does not state a legally cognizable claim.
 Or in other words, the Defendant is saying that “even if everything you say is true, it’s just a nothing-burger.”

-Non-profit hospitals get big tax breaks for providing care for patients who can’t afford it.
-Under new IRS rules these hospitals must take extra steps to inform poor patients they may qualify for financial assistance.
+Nonprofit hospitals get big tax breaks for providing care for patients who can’t afford it.
+Under new IRS rules, hospital lawsuit cases must take extra steps to inform poor patients that they may qualify for financial assistance.

 Midland Funding, a subsidiary of Encore Capital Group, is the world’s largest debt buyer and one of the most prolific users of Maryland’s District Court.
 It has filed tens of thousands of suits against Marylanders.
 But when one of those consumers, Mr. Cain, sued Midland Funding, Midland convinced the trial court and the intermediate appellate court to throw his case out of court and into forced arbitration on an individual basis, rather than as a class action.
 In a March, 2017 watershed opinion, Maryland’s highest court overruled the lower court and held that when it originally sued Mr. Cain in a collection action, Midland waived its right to compel arbitration.
 The Court of Appeals said: